sherlock-audit/2023-04-hubble-exchange-judging/README.md

 agree with the above commnet

+**asquare08**

+As this case arises only in case of multi-collateral, we will fix this in later releases

 # Issue M-5: min withdraw of 5 VUSD is not enough to prevent DOS via VUSD.sol#withdraw(amount)

 Source: https://github.com/sherlock-audit/2023-04-hubble-exchange-judging/issues/81